filecoin-saturn/L1-node/README.md

 ### Node monitoring

+- https://dashboard.saturn.tech - View detailed, real-time stats on every Saturn node.
-- https://dashboard.saturn.tech - View historical data on your bandwidth contributions, FIL earnings, and more.
+- https://dashboard.saturn.tech/address - View historical data on your bandwidth contributions, FIL earnings, and more.
+- https://explorer.saturn.tech - View a 3D geospatial visualization of the Saturn network, along with nodes and network statistics.

+### Community Tools

+These Saturn tools are maintained by community members outside the Saturn core team.

-- https://orchestrator.strn.pl/stats - View detailed, real-time stats on every Saturn node.
+- https://github.com/31z4/saturn-moonlet - Self-hosted Saturn monitoring using Prometheus and Grafana.
+View detailed, real-time and historical data on your nodes and earnings, setup alerts, and more.

 ## License